 1970 to 1974

-The very first RPM Gold Leaf Award was introduced and designed by record producer & RPM Music Weekly Special Projects Director and JUNO Awards co-founder, Stan Klees.
-Made out of walnut wood, the 18 inch Award was designed to resemble a metronome.
+The very first RPM Gold Leaf Award was designed by JUNO Awards co-founder, record producer and RPM Music Weekly Special Projects Director, Stan Klees.
+The 18-inch award was made out of walnut wood and designed to resemble a metronome.

 1975 to 1983

-In 1975, the JUNO Awards were televised for the first time.
-With the move to television, Klees designed a taller (23 inch) acrylic version of the RPM Gold Leaf Award.
+The JUNO Awards were televised for the first time in 1975.
+With the move to television, Klees designed a taller (23-inch) acrylic version of the RPM Gold Leaf Award.
 The Awards were renamed the JUNO Awards in honour of Pierre Juneau, the CRTC’s first Chairman.

-The JUNO Award was slightly re-designed several more times during this period, yet it retained the iconic metronome shape.
+Small design changes were made to The JUNO Award statuette during this time period, but it retained it’s iconic metronome shape.
 The maple leaf inlay had changed to a record and JUNO inlay; the height of the Award was adjusted to make it easier to handle; and in 1996, a 25th Anniversary inlay was designed to honour the JUNO Awards’ 25th milestone.

 As the Canadian music industry approached a new millennium, CARAS adopted a completely new award.
 Individually crafted by Shirley Elford, the human statuette was made of molten glass and wrapped in an upward spiralling musical staff.
 This beautifully symbolized the creativity and inspiration surrounding every artist.